-Leonia Chamber Musicians' 40th Season Features Guest Artists from NY Phil and More, Beg.
-Today
+Leonia Chamber Musicians' 40th Season to Feature Guest Artists from NY Phil and More, Beg.
+10/20

 The Leonia Chamber Musicians launches its 40th anniversary season performing chamber music concerts in the borough with the 2013 annual Leonia Chamber Musicians Society, Inc.'s Gala Benefit and follows with three special concerts from November to April in Leonia, New Jersey.